cbai123/ReelPlaces/README.md

 It should include a map.
 ```

-As we completed the above, we started to build our product up feature by feature till we ended up with something we were all proud of.
+As we completed the above, we started to build our product up feature by feature until we ended up with an app we were all proud of.

 ## Tech Stack